 Today, sophisticated threat actors are able to easily defeat legacy defenses with new attack techniques, which they often aim at small and medium-sized organizations with limited resources.
 In fact, the 2019 Data Breach Investigations Report published by Verizon shows that almost half of all breaches occurred at small organizations.

 The looming specter of a data breach is fueling the demand for more effective and proactive cybersecurity solutions capable of delivering the level of protection organizations need to defend themselves in a hostile threat landscape, namely managed security services (MSS).
-However, some decision-makers still don’t see this new expense as justified because they don’t understand its business value.
+However, some decision-makers still don’t see the new expense of managed security services pricing as justified because they don’t understand its business value.

 The Business Case for Managed Security Services

 According to a report published by Allied Market Research, the global market is expected to reach $40.97 billion by 2022, growing at a CAGR of 16.6% during the period 2016-2022.
 “North America is expected to be the largest market for managed security services during the forecast period owing to the growing awareness about the information security among organizations,” the report states.

 Clearly, many organizations understand the value of a partnership with a managed security service provider (MSSP), and how it can empower them with the necessary people, processes, and technology solutions to secure their infrastructure and data.